chaturay/serverless-artillery/README.md

 This section is same as before.
 See [here](#t24-customizing-scriptyml) for details.

 ### T3.5.
 Create custom deployment assets
 Create a local copy of the deployment assets for customization and deployment using following command.
+It generates a local copy of the serverless function code that can be edited and deployed with your changed settings.
 ```
 slsart configure
 ```